Bitmap

-In computing, a bitmap is a mapping from some domain (for example, a range of integers) to bits.
-It is also called a bit array or bitmap index.
+In computing, a bitmap (also called raster) graphic is an image formed from rows of different colored pixels.
+A GIF is an example of a graphics image file that uses a bitmap.

-As a noun, the term "bitmap" is very often used to refer to a particular bitmapping application: the pix-map, which refers to a map of pixels, where each one may store more than two colors, thus using more than one bit per pixel.
+As a noun, the term "bitmap" is very often used to refer to a particular bitmapping application: the pix-map, which refers to a map of pixels, where each pixel may store more than two colors, thus using more than one bit per pixel.
 In such a case, the domain in question is the array of pixels which constitute a digital graphic output device (a screen or monitor).
 In some contexts, the term bitmap implies one bit per pixel, whereas pixmap is used for images with multiple bits per pixel.

 A bitmap is a type of memory organization or image file format used to store digital images.
 The term bitmap comes from the computer programming terminology, meaning just a map of bits, a spatially mapped array of bits.
 Now, along with pixmap, it commonly refers to the similar concept of a spatially mapped array of pixels.
 Raster images in general may be referred to as bitmaps or pixmaps, whether synthetic or photographic, in files or memory.

-Many graphical user interfaces use bitmaps in their built-in graphics subsystems; for example, the Microsoft Windows and OS/2 platforms' GDI subsystem, where the specific format used is the Windows and OS/2 bitmap file format, usually named with the file extension of .BMP (or .DIB for device-independent bitmap).
+Many graphical user interfaces use bitmaps in their built-in graphics subsystems.
+For example, the Microsoft Windows and OS/2 platforms' GDI subsystem uses the Windows and OS/2 bitmap file format, usually named with the file extension .BMP (or .DIB for device-independent bitmap).
 Besides BMP, other file formats that store literal bitmaps include InterLeaved Bitmap (ILBM), Portable Bitmap (PBM), X Bitmap (XBM), and Wireless Application Protocol Bitmap (WBMP).
 Similarly, most other image file formats, such as JPEG, TIFF, PNG, and GIF, also store bitmap images (as opposed to vector graphics), but they are not usually referred to as bitmaps, since they use compressed formats internally.

 Pixel storage

-In typical uncompressed bitmaps, image pixels are generally stored with a variable number of bits per pixel which identify its color, the color depth.
+In typical uncompressed bitmaps, image pixels are generally stored with a variable number of bits per pixel which identify its color (the color depth).
 Pixels of 8 bits and fewer can represent either grayscale or indexed color.
 An alpha channel (for transparency) may be stored in a separate bitmap, where it is similar to a grayscale bitmap, or in a fourth channel that, for example, converts 24-bit images to 32 bits per pixel.